Turn on the gas or fire up the charcoal and enjoy these Grilled Salmon Skewers with a delicious creamy dipping sauce.

 - Oil the grill and then preheat it for direct grilling over medium-high heat.

-- Thread a piece of corn onto a skewer (it's easiest to get it on if it goes first so you can bang it into place if necessary).
-Then add a cube of salmon, a piece of zucchini and a second piece of salmon.
+- Thread a piece of corn onto a skewer (it’s easiest to get it on if it goes first so you can bang it into place if necessary).
+Then add a cube of salmon, a piece of zucchini, and a second piece of salmon.
 Repeat with remaining skewers.
-Brush the salmon and vegetables with the oil and simmer sauce mixture.
-Be sure to use all of the sauce.
-Sprinkled lightly on all sides with salt.
+Brush the salmon and vegetables with the remaining 1/2 cup of BBQ sauce.
+Sprinkle lightly on all sides with salt.

 - Transfer the skewers to the grill.
 Cook until there are dark grill marks on the salmon and vegetables, about 3-4 minutes.
 Flip the skewers over.
 Grill on the second side until the salmon is cooked through, another 3-4 minutes.